 For students with non-engineering baccalaureate degrees, or engineering degrees from programs not accredited by ABET, the minimum grade requirement is a GPA of 3.0 on a 4.0 scale on their undergraduate coursework, and 3.0 on a 4.0 scale on any graduate course work

-The general Graduate Record Examination (GRE) is required for all students entering the M.S. degree program.
+The general Graduate Record Examination (GRE) is waived for students having a GPA greater than 2.8 and a B.S. degree in civil or environmental engineering from an ABET-accredited program.
+The GRE is required for all other M.E. applicants.
 Typically, successful applicants have combined scores of at least 301 (1100 in the old scale) on the Verbal and Quantitative (V + Q) sections, and at least 3.5 on the Analytical Writing section.

 Applicants whose native language is not English are also required to submit a satisfactory score on the TOEFL or the IELTS Intl.
 Academic Course Type 2 exam.
 The minimum acceptable score on the TOEFL is 80 (internet-based) or 570 (paper-based).
 The minimum acceptable overall band score on the IELTS International Academic Course Type 2 exam is 6.5.
 In addition, students whose native language is not English are required to take a diagnostic test in English when they arrive at the University.
 Students with deficiencies are provided an opportunity for further study in reading, writing, and speaking English.